 Commenting on the results, Sappi Chief Executive Officer Steve Binnie said: “I am very satisfied that we have delivered results for the year in line with that of the prior year, notwithstanding the downtime related to the completion of several large strategic growth projects.
 These projects facilitated a further shift in the product mix of the group towards higher margin and growth segments.”

 Reflecting on the 4th quarter, Binnie indicated: “We delivered increased earnings having resolved the 3rd quarter production challenges and benefited from higher graphic paper prices and stable demand across most product categories.
-To further build and strengthen our market leading position, during the quarter we launched the Verve brand as the umbrella brand for our DWP products, emphasising Sappi’s commitment to producing a natural fibre sourced from sustainably managed forests.”
+To further build and strengthen our market leading position, during the quarter we launched the Verve brand as the umbrella brand for our DP products, emphasising Sappi’s commitment to producing a natural fibre sourced from sustainably managed forests.”

-Binnie confirmed that: “Strong market demand for dissolving wood pulp (DWP) and speciality and packaging papers ensured our production capacity in these grades was fully utilized, further supporting our decision to invest in additional capacity in these business segments.
+Binnie confirmed that: “Strong market demand for dissolving pulp (DP) and speciality and packaging papers ensured our production capacity in these grades was fully utilized, further supporting our decision to invest in additional capacity in these business segments.
 We were also able to reduce net finance costs by 15% due to lower average debt levels during the year.

 I am also pleased that we have been able to declare an increased dividend of 17 US cents.”